 Ask for help from others, so you can get as much sleep, healthy food, exercise, and overall support as possible.

 Check in with your doctor.
 Close monitoring after childbirth is important.
-If you are worried about developing PPD, have your first postnatal checkup 3 or 4 weeks after childbirth rather than the typical 6 weeks.
+If you have an increased risk for developing postpartum depression, follow up with your doctor or midwife 1 to 3 weeks after giving birth.

 Join a support group of new mothers.
 No one can better understand and support the challenges of caring for a new baby than other postpartum women.
-For more information on support groups, talk to your doctor or see the website of Perinatal Mood Disorder Awareness at www.ppda.ca.
+For more information on support groups, see the Canada webpage of Postpartum Support International at www.postpartum.net/get-help/locations/international/canada or talk to your doctor.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.